alan-m12/CPE-487-Final-Project/README.md

 Starts multi-bomb mode
 Used with all switches down to reset game

--Switches (SW[15:0]):
+Switches (SW[15:0]):
-16 switches that players flip during gameplay
+-16 switches that players flip during gameplay
-Each switch can potentially hide a bomb
+-Each switch can potentially hide a bomb
-Must all be down (0) to reset game
+-Must all be flipped down to reset game

 OUTPUTS:

 -LED[1:0] (2 LEDs):

 "00": Default/Off state

-"01": Green - Safe move made
+"01": Green - Safe move

 "10": Red - Bomb hit

 Flashing "10": Game Over